Balance Sheet Reconciliation

 - Balance Sheet Reconciliation Template – This simple format can be used when reconciling most accounts.

 Regular reconciliation of balance sheet accounts will assure transactions are recorded properly to asset, liability, revenue, and expense accounts.
 Reconciliation of balance sheet accounts is recommended monthly or quarterly.
 Copies of August and December reconciliations should be sent to Financial Services (C-249 ASB) by the end of the following month (Sept 30 and Jan 31) for review and to provide support for the external auditors.
-If you have additional questions, please contact your University Accountant, or Paul Larsen (Designated and Restricted Accountant.)
+If you have additional questions, please contact your University Accountant, or Kathleen Rugg (Designated and Restricted Accountant.)